cristian-guerrero/legion-go-tricks/README.md

 - FPS slider isn't always accurate
 - (Dec 6th) Nobara bug where you can't go from Desktop Mode directly to Game Mode directly, you must reboot.
 Nested Desktop works fine.
 - Bug for Pipewire EQ improvements - Pipewire EQ improvements are an optional sound fix for the LGO, right now it's volume can only be changed via modifying the main volume slider for your default device.
+  - This is most likely due to a recent Steam Deck OLED related update.

 ### Resources